DinoChiesa/ApigeeEdge-Java-Compute-Hash/Readme.md

 This directory contains the Java source code for a Java callout for Apigee Edge that does Verification of Hashes, such as MD5, and SHA{256,384,512}.

+## License

-This material is copyright 2015,2016 Apigee Corporation. and is licensed under the Apache 2.0 license.
-See the [LICENSE](LICENSE) file.
+This material is copyright 2015,2016 Apigee Corporation, 2017 Google Inc. and is licensed under the [Apache 2.0 License](LICENSE).
+This includes the Java code as well as the API Proxy configuration.

 ## Usage: